jonjozwiak/openstack/director-examples/ad-integration/README.md

 # Integrating Keystone with Active Director
 This set of templates allows integrating RHEL OSP 7 with Active Directory.
 It is based on this document: https://access.redhat.com/documentation/en/red-hat-enterprise-linux-openstack-platform/7/integrate-with-identity-service/chapter-1-active-directory-integration

-These templates will migrate the overcloud to Keystone v3 and allow read-only access to Active Directory
+These templates will migrate the overcloud to Keystone v3 and allow read-only access to Active Directory.
+Users and Groups (Identity) come from AD while assignment (mapping users to roles) comes from OpenStack

 ## Pre-requisites